NethServer/nethsecurity/packages/ns-api/README.md

 - `log`: `1` means enabled, `0` means disabled
 - `dest_port`: destination port
 - `src_dip`: WAN IP
-- `restrict`: it is not empty, the API will automatically create an associated ipset.
+- `restrict`: if it is not empty, the API will automatically create an associated ipset.

 Success response:
 ```json